darshan-totagi/React/README.md

 Key Features:
-Uses useState to create a reactive state variable.
+-->Uses useState to create a reactive state variable.

-Displays the current count to the user.
+-->Displays the current count to the user.

-Increments the count each time the button is clicked.
+-->Increments the count each time the button is clicked.

 Explaination:
 useState(0): Initializes a state variable count with the value 0.